madhavjaigarg/mms-cpp-floodfill/README.md

 # mms-cpp

-Write a Micromouse maze-solving algorithm in C++.
+Write a Micromouse maze-solving algorithm in C++ using Flood-Fill algorithm.

 For use with [mackorone/mms](https://github.com/mackorone/mms), a Micromouse simulator.